green-dino/AntiPatternWorkshop/docs/index.md

 # Welcome to Overcoming Common Business Anti-Patterns

-we understand that identifying and mitigating anti-patterns is critical to achieving optimal business performance.
+We understand that identifying and mitigating anti-patterns is critical to achieving optimal business performance.
 That's why we're excited to offer our Anti-Pattern Identification and Mitigation Workshop, designed to provide you with the tools and knowledge